Why your small retail or wholesale business needs cyber protection

 Where does it all go wrong?

-You couldn’t operate your business without digital technology.
+Nowadays, you couldn’t operate your business without digital technology.
 Even if it’s just one PC, you would be lost without it.
 And the more technology you use, the more you come to rely on it – and the more vulnerable you are to cyber risks and threats.

-Those risks range from ransomware and phishing to social engineering attacks – you can discover what these and other cybersecurity terms mean in our cyber glossary.
+Cyber risks range from ransomware and phishing to social engineering attacks – you can discover what these and other cybersecurity terms mean in our cyber glossary.
 It’s not just criminals who are threatening your business – the way your business operates and the technologies you use can also present cybersecurity vulnerabilities.
 It’s important to consider the following in terms of how your business operates:

 Bring Your Own Device (BYOD) policy

 Personal devices are often used in insecure locations on insecure networks (in coffee shops or airports, for example).
-So, they are far more vulnerable to being hacked than business-only devices used on the business’s secure network.
+So, they are far more vulnerable to being hacked than business-only devices used on the business’ secure network.
 Also, when personal devices are used for non-business purposes, such as gaming, it is easy for an employee to unwittingly download malware.
 This then has access to attack the rest of your business network.

 Working from home